 The flowers are followed by small, green, oval fruit, 1 to 1.5 cm (0.4 to 0.6 in) long with up to twenty small angular seed enclosed in three compartments.
 The seed are white in immature fruit, become dark brown when mature and are strongly and sweetly aromatic.
 In the Mysore variety, the fruit-bearing stalks are erect, with the fruit kept off the ground but in the Malabar variety are prostrate, with the fruit laying on the ground, resulting in a greater chance of them becoming spoiled.

 The whole dried fruit and seed are the Cardamom spice but it is the seed where the aroma and flavour are concentrated.
 The fruit are picked by hand, just before they are fully ripe and before they start to open.
 They are then washed, placed on mats in the sun to dry or are dried in low-temperature ovens or dehydrators so that the husk is not totally bleached of its green chlorophyll.

 Dried Cardamom pods give off a strongly aromatic aroma when rubbed between the fingers and those of the Mysore type have a spicy flavour with citrus and floral notes, whereas the Malabar type is more reminiscent of camphor or eucalyptus.

-In Arabic cuisine, cardamom is used for creating a cardamom flavoured coffee called 'Gahwa', a customary drink used to welcome guests.
+In Arabic cuisine, cardamom is used for creating a cardamom flavoured coffee (Coffea arabica) known as 'Gahwa', a customary drink used to welcome guests.
 In Scandinavia, it is used as a flavouring in breads, sweet pastries and cakes.
 In India and Sri Lanka, it is mostly used in curry-mixes and spiced teas such as Chai.
 Elsewhere, it is used as a flavouring in frozen desserts, confectionery, pickles, relishes, chewing gum, tobacco and sausage meats.

 The ground seed, on steam distillation, yield 3 to 5% of a pale green to yellow essential oil.
 It is used as a flavouring agent in baked goods and alcoholic beverages such as 'Amaro', a well known Italian liqueur consumed mostly as an after-dinner drink (digestif).
 Cardamom essential oil is also used as a fragrance component in cosmetic creams, soaps and quality perfumes such as 'Byzance' and 'Diva'.